TID-Lab/nudge-platform/README.md

 **If you made changes...**

-- in the `client/` folder, **do nothing**.
-There should be a git hook on the production VM that automatically builds the client-side React application for you with the new code.
-If you're paranoid, just run `npm run build` from the `client/` folder to manually build the React app.
-(NOTE: haven't had luck with the git hook, so run this to be safe.)
+- in the `client/` folder, run `npm run build` from the `client/` folder to manually build the React app.

 - in the `server/` folder, run `pm2 restart server`.
+  - if it's the first time running the app, or you're starting a new PM2 instance, instead run `pm2 start ecosystem.config.js`

 And that's it.
 You've upgraded the dashboard!
 Woo woo 🎉